geemac-cdn/instanalysis/README.md

 ```
 c:\Windows\System32\chromedriver.exe
 ```
-Install Anaconda.
+Install Anaconda<br>
 From the start menu, open the Anaconda command prompt.
 Type the following to install Selenium webdriver for Python (this will install to the base environment)
 ```
 pip install -U selenium
 ```